BerkeleyHCI/edg-ide/ide-getting-started.md

 ### Defining the footprint
 `FootprintBlock` defines its footprint and pin mapping (from port to footprint pin) via a `self.footprint(...)` call.
-This can be inserted from the GUI.
+This can also be inserted from the GUI.

 Select (but without necessarily focusing into) the newly created block in the block diagram view.
 Then, position the caret at where you want to insert the code - we recommend in the `contents` method.